Zubayear/design-pattern-go/README.md

 ```

 ---
-🧠 Why Learn Design Patterns in Go?
-* Idiomatic Go encourages composition over inheritance.
-* Design patterns help structure your Go projects for maintainability and clarity.
-* While some OOP patterns may not translate 1-to-1, many are still applicable in Go with a different flavor.

----
 📚 Resources Used
 * Head First Design Patterns
 * Design Patterns: Elements of Reusable Object-Oriented Software (Gang of Four)